woodward54/earthxhack_animationchallenge/README.md

 # Tech Specs

 UPDATE: I am trying out a new prototype for a LED Guitar instead of the mask.
-Lets see if yall can make some cool animations I can use for my set tomorrow!
+Lets see if yall can make some cool animations I can use for my set!

 1) Download or clone this repo which has LED animation studio
 2) Create a 30 (height) x 22 (lenght) grid